PuckItYOLO/Script/README.md

 ## Setup
 * I run these macro scripts with Auto Hotkey.
 You can download the AHK program from [autohotkey.com](https://autohotkey.com         /download/).
 Further instructions on how to operate this program can be found on [youtube.com](https://www.youtube.com/)

-## These Scripts are Tested Prior to Release to Ensure Compatability with Foo's AIO and Hake.me Scripts (Read Notes Below)
+## These Scripts are Tested Prior to Release to Ensure Compatibility with Foo's AIO and Hake.me Scripts (Read Notes Below)

-### Foo's AIO Compatability Checklist
+### Foo's AIO Compatibility Checklist
   My AHK scripts are compatible with the following functions:

 * Ward Awareness

-* Auto Item Usage (Compatable with the Armlet function)
+* Auto Item Usage (Compatible with the Armlet function)

 * Auto Use Utility Items